teuk/mediabot_v3/README.md

 Debian 13 is also guarded by the dedicated [`debian13.yml`](.github/workflows/debian13.yml) CI workflow.
-The gate runs in the official `debian:13-slim` container, checks the Debian system Perl 5.40 baseline, installs the documented MariaDB/bootstrap packages, builds the runtime Perl dependency set against that system Perl, verifies it through `install/cpan_install.sh --verify-only`, and exercises a fresh non-root
+The gate runs in the official `debian:13-slim` container.
+It first builds the exact non-publishable rehearsal archive from the tested commit, verifies its SHA-256 and SHA-512 manifests and both compressed formats, then performs every current installation action from the extracted archive rather than from the Git checkout.
+The gate checks the Debian system Perl 5.40 baseline, installs the documented MariaDB/bootstrap packages, builds the runtime Perl dependency set against that system Perl, verifies it through `install/cpan_install.sh --verify-only`, and exercises a fresh non-root